 Isavuconazole is an inducer of CYP2B6.
-Systemic exposure to medicinal products metabolized by CYP2B6 may be decreased when co-administered with CRESEMBA.
-Therefore, caution is advised when CYP2B6 substrates, especially medicinal products with a narrow therapeutic index such as cyclophosphamide, are co-administered with CRESEMBA.
+Systemic exposure to medicinal products metabolized by advised when CYP2B6 substrates, especially medicinal products with a narrow therapeutic index such as cyclophosphamide, are co-administered with CRESEMBA.
 The use of the CYP2B6 substrate efavirenz with CRESEMBA is contraindicated because efavirenz is a moderate inducer of CYP3A4/5 (see section 4.3).